stefanholek/setup.py/README.rst

 MANIFEST.in
 ------------------------------------------------------------------------------

 Controls which files end up in the sdist.
+Note that we include tests here.

 .. code::